1KRS/1KRS/README.md

 I am a <img src="https://media.giphy.com/media/ln7z2eWriiQAllfVcn/giphy.gif" width="15"> Full Stack Developer from Hellas 🇬🇷 (Greece).

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a consultant at </Salt> and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Developing coding skills in various technologies.

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.